SWAuk/website/README.md

 Use it to install the PHP libraries needed for testing, development and production.

-As docker is already required, the easiest way to use `composer` to install the required libs is via the official [docker image](https://hub.docker.com/_/composer).
+The easiest way to use `composer` to install the required libs is via the official [docker image](https://hub.docker.com/_/composer).

-You can also run **composer in docker**...

 For linux and bashy systems that would be: